What is long-term income protection insurance?

 Can help you to replace lost incomeCan help to replace lost income

-Will pay out to you in monthly paymentsWill pay out to you in one lump sum payment
+Pays out in monthly (tax-free) paymentsPays out in one tax-free lump sum

-Can’t be added to a life insurance policy but both policies can be taken out simultaneouslyCan be added to a life insurance policy for an additional cost
+Can’t be added to life insurance but can be taken out simultaneouslyCan be added to life insurance for an additional cost

-No specific set of illnesses/injuries listed within the policySpecific set of illnesses will be listed within the policy
+No specific list of illnesses/injuries included in the policySpecific list of conditions included in the policy

 Related articles: